NitinS87/create-new-express-app/README.md

 # Create New Express App

-The easiest way to create a new Express app is to use the Express Generator.
-The Express Generator is a tool that generates a new Express app with a predefined folder structure.
-To create a new Express app using the Express Generator, follow these steps:
+The easiest way to create a new Express app is to use the Create New Express App.
+The Create New Express App is a tool that generates a new Express app with a predefined folder structure.
+To create a new Express app using the Create New Express App, follow these steps:

-1. Install the Express Generator globally by running the following command:
+1. Install the Create New Express App globally by running the following command:

 ```bash
 npm install -g express-generator